 With a current student body of just over 1,820, the school is organised into four sections with Pre-Prep having some 569 students, the Prep School 596, Senior School with 526 students and the Sixth Form with 132.
 Although thoroughly 'British' in terms of the structure of the school and curriculum, with over 60 nationalities represented in the student body, British students make up the second largest nationality group at 22%, superceded by Emirati students who make up the single largest block of students accounting for 25%.

 The second largest nationality group is Emirati who make up a significant minority of the student body at 18%, followed by Indian (6%) and Australian (5%).
 Some 7% of the student body (approximately 115) have been identified as students of Determination, with Special Educational Needs (SEN) requirements.
 A significant number of students are identified as Gifted & Talented - approximately 450 students.

 The majority of the 143 teachers are from the UK or other native English speaking countries.
 They are supported by a further 61 teaching assistants.
 The teacher:student ratio at 1:12 is what would be expected in a school of the fee level of Brighton College.
-Teaching staff are evidently satisfied with their employment - staff turnover at 19% in the last academic year where this data was published, is slightly below the UAE average.
+Teaching staff are evidently satisfied with their employment - staff turnover at 19% in 2018, the last academic year where this data was published, is slightly below the UAE average.

 What about the curriculum?